Everything to know about maximising online shopping portals for bonus points and miles

-For example, say you’re looking to buy a new pair of Gucci loafers.
-The British Airways portal is currently offering 15 Avios per pound spent with Gucci.
+For example, say you’re looking to buy a new backpack from Harvey Nichols.
+The British Airways portal is currently offering 14 Avios per pound spent with Harvey Nichols.

-If your total comes to £765, you’d walk away with 11,475 bonus Avios for making the purchase through the BA shopping portal.
-Based on TPG UK’s latest valuations, those points are worth a whopping £138.
+If your total comes to £765, you’d walk away with 10,710 bonus Avios for making the purchase through the BA shopping portal.
+Based on TPG U.K.’s latest valuations, those points are worth a whopping £118.
 Plus, you can earn additional Avios on your purchase if you spend with a cobranded BA Amex credit card.
 Not a bad return at all!

-Most of the shopping partners offer Flying Club miles by online shopping, in which case all you need to do is select the retailer of your choice and follow the instructions.
+Most of the shopping partners offer Virgin Points by online shopping, in which case all you need to do is select the retailer of your choice and follow the instructions.

-Some of Virgin Atlantic’s shopping partners also allow you to earn Flying Club miles when shopping in-store or even dining in certain restaurants.
-All you have to do is scroll to the bottom of the Shops Away homepage and register as many of your credit and debit cards as you wish — though TPG UK doesn’t generally recommend spending with a debit card.
-You will then be set up to start earning even more Flying Club miles at places like Barrhead Travel, Byron Burger, Forever 21, Jack Wills, Ted Baker, Waitrose and more.
+Some of Virgin Atlantic’s shopping partners also allow you to earn Virgin Points when shopping in-store or even dining in certain restaurants.
+All you have to do is scroll to the bottom of the Shops Away homepage and register as many of your credit and debit cards as you wish — though TPG U.K. doesn’t generally recommend spending with a debit card.
+You will then be set up to start earning even more Virgin Points at places like Barrhead Travel, Byron Burger, Forever 21, Jack Wills, Ted Baker, Waitrose and more.

 The deals and amount of miles to be earned by your purchases are subject to change, as are the retailers with which the airlines are partnered.
-Be savvy with which airline’s online store you choose if the retailer has deals with both British Airways and Virgin Atlantic, as sometimes shopping with one can earn you more miles than with the other.
+Be savvy with which airline’s online store you choose.
+If the retailer has deals with both British Airways and Virgin Atlantic, check both, as sometimes shopping with one can earn you more miles than with the other.

 Shopping through airline shopping portals alone is not going to get you flying in first class in the near future.
-However, as a complement to credit card spending, using your Tesco Clubcard and earning miles and miles from flying itself, it is a sure fire way of helping you on your way to your next redemption.
+However, as a complement to credit card spending, using your Tesco Clubcard or Nectar card and earning miles and miles from flying itself, it is a sure-fire way of helping you on your way to your next redemption.